President Joe Biden pardons thousands for ‘simple possession’ of marijuana

 But Biden said he believes that as the federal government and many states ease marijuana laws, they should maintain limitations on trafficking, marketing and underage sales.

 The move also fulfills one of the top priorities of the Democratic nominee in one of their party’s most critical Senate races, as Pennsylvania Lt.
-Gov. John Fetterman has repeatedly pressed Biden to take the step.
+Gov. John Fetterman has repeatedly pressed Biden to take the step, including last month when they met in Pittsburgh.

+Fetterman, in a statement, took credit for elevating the issue on Biden’s agenda and praised the decision, calling it “a massive step towards justice.”

+“This action from President Biden is exactly what this work should be about: improving people’s lives.
+I commend the president for taking this significant, necessary, and just step to right a wrong and better the lives of millions of Americans,” he said.